 Note on Licensure

-The Master of Healthcare Administration is not a licensure leading program and does not prepare an individual to become a licensed professional in healthcare administration, healthcare leadership, nursing home administration or other similar positions.
+The Master of Healthcare Administration (MHA) is not a licensure-leading program and does not prepare an individual to become a licensed professional in healthcare administration, healthcare leadership, nursing home administration, or other similar positions.

 1Source: National Center for Education Statistics (NCES) IPEDS database.
 Retrieved July 2018, using CIP code 51.0701 (Master’s degree – Health/Health Care Administration/Management)